Question: How do I know if I have a case?

 Given the potential loss of your freedom and the other harsh consequences of a conviction, you should give serious thought to whether to leave your defense and your future to chance simply to save a few dollars.

-Question: How much will it cost to hire a attorney to defend me ?
+Question: How much will it cost to hire a Criminal defense attorney?

 Answer: The answer to this question depends on several factors, including the complexity of your case, the seriousness of the criminal charges, and the events leading up to your arrest.
 We are committed to providing all of our clients with aggressive, personal criminal defense representation at the most reasonable cost possible.

-Question: Wardell Law Firm: Criminal Defense Attorneys Who Are Committed to You
+Wardell Law Firm: tampa Criminal Defense Attorneys Who Are Committed to You

-Answer: A combination of legal excellence and personal commitment is hard to come by.
-Finding attorneys you can trust and who will bring you the peace of mind that comes with knowing that your matter will be taken care of is even harder.
-At Wardell Law Firm, we make sure that each client and each case receives all of that.
-Please call us today at (813) 387-3333 or complete our online form to arrange for a free consultation.
-If you are unable to make it to our office, we can come to meet with you.
+A combination of legal excellence and personal commitment is hard to come by.
+Finding a Tampa Bay criminal defense attorney you can trust and who will bring you the peace of mind that comes with knowing that your matter will be taken care of is even harder.
+At Wardell Law Firm in Tampa, we make sure that each client and each case receives all of that.
+Call our criminal defense law firm today at (813) 387-3333 or complete our online form to arrange for a free consultation.
+If you are unable to make it to our Tampa law office, we can come to meet with you.
 We also offer Portuguese language services.
 We look forward to hearing from you.
 We look forward to fighting for you as your Tampa criminal defense attorneys.